tesfamariam1/BE-Development-Concepts/docs/week6.md

   - When to use: When a user tries to access a protected resource without logging in.
   - Example: No Bearer token or invalid API key.
 - 403 Forbidden
-  - Why: The user is authenticated, but doesn’t have permission.
+  - Why: The user is authenticated, but doesn't have permission.
   - When to use:
     - A normal user tries to access an admin-only page.
     - Tenant isolation violation in multi-tenant apps.
   - Example: User has a valid token but lacks "admin" role.
 - 404 Not Found
-  - Why: The requested resource doesn’t exist.
+  - Why: The requested resource doesn't exist.
   - When to use:
     - User tries to fetch /users/9199 but no such user exists.
     - API route is missing.